 Wes Brown, Head of Operations at Black Claw LLC

 Another way to provide full transparency is make sure you have a clear, easy-to-understand shipping policy and an ecommerce returns and exchange policy that is easy to find on your online store.
 Be sure to highlight how long a customer has to make a return or exchange, include international shipping information and duties, and if there are any costs in returning items.

-With ShipBob, you get access to a growing network of fulfillment center locations, data and analytics reporting, built-in order and inventory management, expertise, and premium support to help you create a scalable fulfillment experience.
+With ShipBob, you get access to a growing network of fulfilment centre locations, data and analytics reporting, built-in order and inventory management, expertise, and premium support to help you create a scalable fulfilment experience.

 “There are a lot of issues with shipping products like ours, but we’ve been able to do it successfully with ShipBob.
 I’m very glad we found a 3PL partner that can ship hundreds of 25-pound blankets everyday, while providing a great customer experience.”

 Founder of My Calm Blanket